1 Clap the Rhythms With "Welcome to Music"

 Divide into two groups.

-Watch the kids in the video and stand up when it's your turn.
+Watch the students in the video and stand up when it's your turn.

-In-person - listen to the recording and stand/sit as in the video
+In-person learning: Listen to the recording.
+Stand and sit as shown in the video.

 Discuss what the form of the piece might be.